 - (A) Referral.
 If the Commission votes that there is sufficient evidence of factual innocence to merit judicial review, or the district attorney and the claimant's attorney agree, the Chair of the Commission will ask the Chief Justice of the North Carolina Supreme Court to commission a three-judge panel to hear evidence relevant to the Commission's recommendation.
 N.C.
-G.S. § 15A-1469. - 1.
-Previous Involvement in the Case.
-The panel shall not include any judge who had substantial previous involvement in the case.
-N.C.
-G.S. § 15A-1469. - (B) Setting the Hearing.
-The senior resident superior court judge in the district of original jurisdiction of the case shall enter an order setting the hearing for a special session of superior court.
-N.C.
-G.S. § 15A-1469(a). - 1.
-Response from the State.
-The State will be required to file a response to the Commission's opinion within 90 days of the order setting the hearing.
-N.C.
-G.S. § 15A-1469(b). - (C) Victim Notification.
-The Clerk of Court shall notify the victim or victim's next of kin by writing at least 30 days prior to the hearing.
-N.C.
-G.S. § 15A-1469(f). - (D) Counsel.
-The claimant may elect to retain his/her own counsel, represent himself/herself, or waive the right to counsel.
-If the claimant chooses to apply for court appointed counsel, the senior resident superior court judge in the district of original jurisdiction shall determine the claimant's indigency status and order Indigent Defense Services shall assign counsel if necessary. - 1.
-If the claimant has requested a specific attorney with knowledge of the case, the Director shall inform Indigent Defense Services of that request for their consideration. - 2.
+G.S. § 15A-1469. - (B) Commission's Executive Director or Designee Responsibilities if a case is referred to a three judge panel. - 1.
+Previous Judicial Involvement.
+The Commission's Executive Director shall inform the Chief Justice of any judge who had substantial previous involvement in the case as N.C.G.S. § 15A-1469 provides that the three judge panel shall not include any judge who had substantial previous involvement in the case. - 2.
+Available for Questions and Hearing.
+The Commission's Executive Director or designee shall be available for any procedural questions from the three-judge panel as needed regarding the Commission's process.
+In addition, the Commission's Executive Director or designee shall attend any three judge panels. - 3.
+Conflict of Attorney.
+The claimant may elect to retain his/her own counsel, represent himself/herself, waive the right to counsel, or be appointed counsel.
+If the claimant has requested a specific attorney with knowledge of the case, the Director shall inform Indigent Defense Services of that request for representation.
 If the Executive Director is aware of a potential conflict, he/she will bring that to the Commission Chair's attention.
-If the Commission Chair determines that there is a conflict, he/she will provide, or will instruct the Executive Director to provide, that information to Indigent Defense Services. - (E) Relief of Costs.
-The senior resident superior court judge may enter an order relieving the claimant of any portion of the costs of proceedings.
-N.C.
-G.S. § 15A-1469(e).
+If the Commission Chair determines that there is a conflict, he/she will provide or will instruct the Executive Director to provide, that information to Indigent Defense Service. - (C) Three Judge Panel.
+The conduct and requirements related to the three-judge panel are outlined by statute in N.C.G.S. §15A-1469 et. al.